Mycotronics: Stanford Bioengineering Researchers in the Endy Lab + 42 Students Building a Smart Incubator for Bioproduction of Sustainable Materials

 What future do you see for the project?

 Mycotronics short-term goal is a low-cost intelligent bioproduction system for synthetic biology research and consumers needs.
 Their long-term goal is building on hardware/software/database to develop intelligent bioproduction systems for terraforming and space applications.

-Steven: I want to see it include CO2 control monitoring and regulation and continue improving the box and making it even better while keeping the cost low.
+Steven: I want to see it include CO2 control monitoring and regulation.
+We would like to continue improving the box while keeping the cost low.
 I want to see a box that can do everything and make it accessible to the public.

-Taylor: I think we can make a fully working product that will be sold to consumers.
-On my part, I would like to improve the design and user interface of the app.
+Taylor: On my part, I would like to improve the design and user interface of the app.